MAKE A DONATION

 Alder Hey Hospital, Liverpool John Radcliffe, Oxford

-How to refer to the NMO Service
+How to refer to the NMOSD Service

 Send a referral letter to Dr Jacob, at the Walton Centre, Liverpool OR Dr Palace at Oxford, giving a brief history of the patient’s condition and/or symptoms.

-Patients will be seen within 4 weeks of receipt of referral.
+We aim to see patients within 4 weeks of receipt of referral.